ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 <h3 id="ecg-undisputed_savings">Undisputed savings</h3>

-These are saving where the ownership is not disputed by anyone eg a partner is not trying to claim them as part of the financial settlement of a divorce or separation.
+Undisputed savings are savings where the ownership is not disputed by anyone eg a partner is not trying to claim them as part of the financial settlement of a divorce or separation.

 <h3 id="ecg-disputed_savings">Disputed savings</h3>